dorik/dynamic-condition/README.md

 ## Quicky

-Check your array of conditions (JSON format):
+Check validity of an array of conditions (JSON format):

 ```js
 import condition from 'dynamic-condition'